Aaxash/Active-Directory/ADCS/Active Directory Certificate Service.md

 - The server then validates the certificate is correct and grants the user access assuming everything is okay.
 - By default, not many protocols in AD environments support AD authentication via Schannel out of the box.
 RDP and IIS support client authentication using Schannel, but it requires additional configuration.
 - One protocol that does commonly work – assuming AD CS has been setup - is LDAPS (a.k.a., LDAP over SSL/TLS).

-So where, and how, are these certificates stored?
-Specifically, since a working Windows .pfx certificate file is the combination of a public certificate and private key, where and how are both the certificate and its associated private key certificate stored?

-- One option is for private keys is to store them on a smart card.
-- If the machine has a Trusted Platform Module (TPM), Windows could store the private key in the TPM if AD CS has a certificate template supporting it
-- The CA server could also protect its private key using a Hardware Security Module (HSM).